 But it really depends on your horse!

-If your horse is predisposed to arthritic issues, is showing signs or your vet is concerned, then its a different story.
+If your horse is predisposed to arthritic issues, is showing signs of arthritis, or your vet is concerned, then it’s a different story.
 Or even if you really think that you’d rather be safe than sorry, then I would recommend:

 It contains the magic combo of glucosamine and chondroitin you need as well as manganese.
-I’m not a huge fan of the manganese but it is a low amount and the studies work, which is what matters.
+I’m not a huge fan of the manganese, but it’s a small amount and the studies say it works, which is what matters.
 I like this brand because the company is super transparent and they display their research on their site.

 If your horse doesn’t need extra manganese

-Basically, it’s a mild formulation, which is what you’re looking for if your horse isn’t doing too much.
+Basically, the Nutramax Cosequin Original is a mild formulation, which is what you’re looking for if your horse isn’t doing too much.
 The only issue you may have with this one is if your horse is already consuming too much manganese.
-In this case, go with this product instead:
+In this case, go with this product, the Cox Vet Lab Acti-Flex 4000, instead:

-The reason I list Cosequin above Acti-flex is simply because Acti-flex doesn’t include concrete research although it does include a label.
+The reason I list Cosequin above Acti-flex is simply because Acti-flex doesn’t include concrete research.
+That said, it does include a relatively informative label.
 It works well for a lot of horses, it’s just slightly more “sketchy.”
-Also I do like Acti-flex because I truly believe in the power of collagen II (see below for more on damage repair).
+Also I do like Acti-flex because I truly believe in the power of Collagen II (see below for more on damage repair).

-Acti-flex 4000 also contains the magic combo of glucosamine and chondroitin as well as MSM and herbs for control of heat and pain.
+Acti-flex 4000 also contains the winning combination of glucosamine and chondroitin.
+Additionally, it has MSM and herbs for control of heat and pain.
 It’s definitely more powerful than Cosequin and also has a satisfaction guarantee on it but it’s just not backed with cold hard science.

 For moderately worked horses